-Businesses interact with overseas markets in a number of different ways; be it importing machinery from Europe or exporting your goods to China.
+Businesses interact with, and can be affected by overseas markets in a number of different ways; be it importing machinery from Europe or exporting your goods to China.
 In many circumstances, this will involve either receiving or sending a foreign currency from or to your business partner and so, naturally, you’ll have exchange rate exposure.
 This exchange rate exposure can affect businesses and the wider economy both positively and negatively.
 Here, we outline a few examples of how foreign exchange markets can be a headwind or a tailwind to UK businesses.

 The ways in which businesses are effected by currencies can be roughly divided into transactional, translational, credit and liquidity risks.
 All four of these categories can then be subdivided a number of times to fit any and all kinds of businesses.
 But we’ll be focusing mainly on the transaction side – where the majority of foreign exchange impacts can be seen.